FormidablePencil/portfolio/README.md

 Website hosted on Go Daddy ~ https://www.dennisaleksandrov.com

-Portfolio is bit of a misnomer, where all my projects are in [this site](https://mybubble.dennisaleksandrov.com) and the code to it [here](https://github.com/FormidablePencil/my-bubble)
+Portfolio is bit of a misnomer.
+Where all my projects are is in [this site](https://mybubble.dennisaleksandrov.com) and the code to it [here](https://github.com/FormidablePencil/my-bubble)

 Built with the MERN Stack